microsoft/FluidFramework/build-tools/packages/build-cli/docs/exec.md

 PACKAGE FILTER FLAGS
   --[no-]private          Only include private packages.
 Use --no-private to exclude private packages instead.
   --scope=<value>...
 Package scopes to filter to.
+If provided, only packages whose scope matches the flag will be
+                          included.
 Cannot be used with --skipScope.
   --skipScope=<value>...
 Package scopes to filter out.
+If provided, packages whose scope matches the flag will be
+                          excluded.
 Cannot be used with --scope.

 DESCRIPTION
   Run a shell command in the context of a package or release group.